How a robot helps in speeding up and improving the quality of customer service processes

 On average, the employees had to manually perform several dozens of modifications every day.
 One “switchover” took about 20 minutes.
 This is why this task was performed by as many as 6 people.
 Now it takes just one – the process operator.

 “The robot first and foremost frees the employees from the monotonous manual work.
 At the same time, it eliminates errors.
 Finally, it speeds up the whole process.
 The employees until recently responsible for the report generation also had other duties, resulting in the reports sometimes being generated with delays.
-Today, the robot always produces them on time” – says XXXX, the representative of Danone
+Today, the robot always produces them on time” – says a representative of Nutricia Poland Customer Service Team.

 The success of both the “Chameleon” project and the entire robotisation programme at the Danone group in Poland is a result of many factors.
 One of them is the huge support provided by the C-suite.
 The managers are encouraging all the employees to actively look for automation opportunities, at the same time reassuring them that implementing the robots will have no adverse impact on their jobs.

 Sometimes, the concerns of employees about potential loss of work create a big barrier to the implementation of the robotisation programmes.
 At Danone Polska, there is no such problem.
+The rapid development of the company poses new challenges for employees.
+However, thanks to the presence of robots, they have space to learn and expand their skills.
 Having the certainty of not being replaced by robots on the job, everyone is gladly investigating where the RPA technologies could also be used.
 This is why the smart automation programme at Danone Polska is going forward so well.